Nath-A/Nath-A/README.md

 ---

 ## 🤝 I’m looking for ...
-A two-months internship (Or three-months if you want to keep me and offer me a job after its end 🤞🏾 )
+A two-months internship (Or three-months if you want to keep me and offer me a job after its end 🤞🏾 ) from August and September (or October) 2021.

 ---